Photo: Bekka Mongeau

 • Lander Free Medical Clinic

-• Lander Girls Softball League (NEW)
+• Lander Girls Softball League

 LGSL aims to instill a sense of community, integrity, and athleticism through a supervised competitive softball program so that our youth may be stronger, healthier, and better prepared to grow as student athletes and community members.